Zingle/rest-api-documentation/services/GET_list.md

     GET services

-Returns a list of [Service][] objects the current user (as specified by API credentials) has access to
+Returns a list of [Services] the current user (as specified by API credentials) has access to

 ## Parameters
 ### URI Parameters